mahendraHegde/send-me/README.md

 # send-me
 It is an android based application which uses socket communication to share files between users through WiFi.

-app is just a prototype hence no coding standards are maintained.
+app is just a prototype hence no coding standards are followed.